 You identify the active users on social media that frequently interact with your social media page content.

 You keep track of the user activities on social media to understand their behavior and pattern.

 Apart from this, the standard social media KPIs you should track are:

-Reach simply refers to the number of people who came across your brand on social media, and it signifies as to how your presence is felt on social media.
+Reach simply refers to the number of people who came across your brand on social media, and it signifies how your presence is felt on social media.
 You put much effort into creating content for your customers.
 If you want to survive, your customers must take notice of your content.
 Your reach implies your powerful message and amplifies it among the users.
 Here are some points to consider while measuring the reach of your brand; these include:

 Number of followers and fans on your page